josefs/meta-paper/paper.md

 ~~~

 The function `enumFromTo` is similar to the standard Haskell function
 on lists with the same name.
-The local function `loop` iterates
+The kernel `loop` is defined in terms of
-through the elements by means of a parallel for-loop.
+a parallel for-loop which writes each element.

 Just like pull arrays, push arrays can be made an instance of the type
 class `Functor` as shown in the code above.
+The kernel of the result
+array simply calls the kernel of the argument array but modifies the
+write function such that the elements get transformed before being
+written.

 The operator `+.+` is a good example of the benefits with push
 arrays.
 It defines concatenation along the final dimension of two push
 arrays.
 (The arrays must have the same size in all the other
 dimensions, something which is not checked.)
-The code for the
+The kernel of the
-resulting push array is simply sequential composition of the code for
+resulting push array is simply sequential composition of the kernels
-the two argument arrays.
-In the common case this will mean that the
+for the two argument arrays.
+In the common case this will mean that
-final array is written using two loops, each writing to its own part
+the final array is written using two loops, each writing to its own
-of the array.
+part of the array.
 This should be compared the code generated from
 concatenation on pull array, which is a single loop containing a
 branch which checks which argument array to read from.
 Concatenation
 for push arrays has effectively moved the conditional out of the loop,
 a big win in term of performance.
 It should be added that an even
-better implementation would have been to use parallel composition
+better implementation of concatenation would have been used parallel
-instead of sequential composition.
-However, our current runtime system
+composition instead of sequential composition.
+However, our current
-doesn't support that.
-There is still room for improvements.
+runtime system doesn't support that.
+There is still room for
+improvements.

 ## FFT

 One example algorithm where push arrays have proven valueable is FFT.
-Below is the relevant bits of our implementation, gently beautified
+Below are the relevant bits of our implementation, gently beautified
 for presentation purposes.

 ~~~